 The surrounding mountain range aptly named Drakensberg (Dragon’s Mountain) is said to have inspired J.R.R.
 Tolkien himself in his descriptions of Middle Earth, so what better place to look for dragons than this?

 The road was not for the faint of heart.
-After an hour I felt like being stuck inside a drink shaker.
+After an hour I felt more shaken than stirred.
 The 4×4 jeep was pushed to its limits but continued stoically onward through an endless number of hairpin turns of rock and gravel.
 Some of the sharp turns even have names, such as Devil’s Corner, Suicide Bend and Hairpin Bend.
+How reassuring.
 We stopped on a plateau about half-way up to have a drink, adhering to the local tradition.

 Driving through Sani Pass to Drakensberg Driving through Sani Pass to Drakensberg.